DotwoodMedia/dotwood.js/README.md

+!
+We are currently working on a new better version!

 # Dotwood.js
 This framework makes creating a bot much easier!
 With this module you can create a good basis for bot